Advanced Large Group Health Insurance Strategies (50 Employees and Up)

 However, this is also why health sharing isn’t always a great match for workers who have pre-existing conditions.
 Some workers will likely have a pre-existing condition likely to need ongoing care or that puts them at a high risk of needing an expensive medical intervention.

-That’s why under this concept, you give these employees a choice: A MEC + a health sharing plan combination for those in good health, and an ACA-qualified traditional health insurance plan for those with some medical issues they need to plan for.
+That’s why under this concept, you give these employees a choice: A cost sharing option for those in good health, and an ACA-qualified traditional health insurance plan for those with some medical issues they need to plan for.

 “Our experience with them has been outstanding.
 Not only are they affordable, but their flexibility in offering a variety of plans has been instrumental in meeting the diverse needs of our employees across multiple states.
 Their hands-on approach, especially during the initial stages of our partnership, was invaluable.
 They provided comprehensive resources and guided us through every step of the enrollment process, ensuring that we were fully supported.”